Our Focus Areas

 Engaging the Most Pressing Gospel Needs of Charlotte

 Based on both trusted research and biblical conviction, and as an outflow of our values (Gospel-Centrality, Church-Unity, & City Transformation), we believe the following 5 focus areas are the primary gospel needs of our city.
-For that reason, these are the areas, the For Charlotte Mission Network will focus on as we carry out our mission to connect and equip the church for mission in Charlotte.
+For that reason, these are the areas FORCLT will focus on as we carry out our purpose to unite the Church to transform our city.

 We believe it is imperative that whole church of Charlotte engage the 5 Gospel issues revealed in the upward mobility study.
 This 2014 Harvard/UC Berkeley study showed that Charlotte ranked 50th out of the 50 largest cities in America in economic Upward Mobility, based on the following 5 pillars: